aeberbach/A1200KBv2/Readme.md

 - 96 Gateron KS-33 keyswitches
 - 5 Gateron 2U plate-mount low-profile stabilizers
 - 1 more Gateron low-profile stabilizer to disassemble - bend your own wire from 1.0mm music wire, available from hobby stores.
-- 0805 LEDs: red, greem, yellow and blue (or whatever colors you like for the various functions)
+- 0805 LEDs: red, green, yellow and blue (or whatever colors you like for the various functions)
 - 0805 current-limiting resistor for each LED.
 Choose a value not less than 300 ohms.
 If your LEDs are too bright you can use higher values.
 I found that red/blue need around 1k, yellow/green 390 ohms.
 Your LEDs may vary.
 - 0.1uF 0805 decoupling capacitor
 - SN74LVC2G04DBVR dual inverter (available Mouser electronics)